a17i/spanon/README.md

 # hello-express
-# The code and folders was generated using http://expressjs.com/en/starter/generator.html
+# The code and folders were generated using http://expressjs.com/en/starter/generator.html

 This application requires nodejs with npm